sabala12/docker-cartodb/README.md

 I hope you find this installation helpful.

-If you encounter any troubles feal free send me a message.
+If you encounter any troubles feal free to send me a message.

 sabalah21@gmail.com